Craig Roberts

 Craig Haydn Roberts (born 21 January 1991) is a Welsh actor and director.
-He is best known for lead roles as Oliver Tate in the coming-of-age comedy-drama film Submarine (2010) and David Meyers in the series Red Oaks (2014–2017), and for playing Rio Wellard in the television series The Story of Tracy Beaker (2004–2006).
+He is best known for lead roles as Oliver Tate in the coming-of-age comedy-drama film Submarine (2010), David Meyers in the series Red Oaks (2014–2017) and as Rio Wellard in the television series The Story of Tracy Beaker (2004–2006).

 Early life

-Roberts was born on 21 January 1991 in Newport, Wales, the son of Alison (Bishop) and Haydn Roberts.
+Roberts was born on 21 January 1991, the son of Alison Bishop and Haydn Roberts.
 He was raised in Maesycwmmer, Caerphilly and attended Lewis School, Pengam.
 Roberts has a sister, Chelsea, and two half-sisters, Natalee and Angharad.